aldrichtr/aldrichtr.github.io/content/post/infrastructure-testing-with-pester.md

 language; mainly the use of `Describe`, `Context`, `It`, and `Should`.
 These four "Domain Specific Language (DSL)" keywords allow you to write a test that sounds a lot like natural language.

-here is an example strait from the Pester documentation:
+here is an example straight from the Pester documentation:

 ```powershell
 BeforeAll {